 What is a Reward Model?¶

-Think about it.
-After SFT (Supervised Fine-Tuning), your model learned to mimic the training examples.
+After Supervised Fine-Tuning, the model learned to mimic the training examples.
 But what if there are multiple valid responses?
 What if some are helpful while others are really helpful?
-The model has no idea.
+The model has no way to distinguish them.

-A reward model is just a neural network that learned to predict human preferences.
-You give it a prompt and a response, and it spits out a number—a “reward score”—that says how good that response is.
+A reward model is a neural network that predicts human preferences.
+You give it a prompt and a response, and it outputs a number (a “reward score”) that indicates how good that response is.

 is the prompt (the user’s question or instruction)